sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 ```

-With percentage of time spent (again aggregated per operator kind).

-Finally you get the total time spent to run the network:
+With percentage of time spent (again aggregated per operator kind) and you get the total time spent to run the network:

 ```json title="Total performance"
 Entire network performance: 138.525 ms/i
 ```

+On classical networks, matrix multiplication operations should dominate the compute time.

 !!! info

-    This command only include time to run the inference (model load and optimization is not accounted).
+    This command only display time to run the inference (model load and optimization is not accounted).

 !!! tip "GPU usage"

-    If you have a recent Apple Silicon device try the same command adding `--metal` before the dump
+    If you have a recent Apple Silicon device try the same command adding `--metal` before the `dump`
     and observe the speed difference.

 ## <span style="color:#6666aa">**:material-step-forward:  Step 5.**</span> :material-language-python: tract inference with Python

-We just created a great model NNEF, and it has been checked during export to get same output for same input
+We just created a great NNEF model, and it has been checked during export to get same output for same input
 between PyTorch and tract (thanks to the `check_io=True` option).
 That said you may now wish to
 interact with it to perform a fully fledged evaluation of the model (to ensure this new inference engine
 do not get imprecise results on some specific samples).